 Best Affordable Neighborhoods in Charleston, SC

-Some of the cheapest neighborhoods in Charleston are Old Towne Acres, Ashley Park, and Marsh Cove.
+Some of the cheapest neighborhoods in Charleston are Marsh Cove, Ashley Park, and Westborough.
 These neighborhoods offer some of the lowest rent prices in Charleston, making them ideal for renters on a budget.
-As of December 17, 2025, the average rent in Charleston is $1,787, which is 0.1% higher than last year.
+As of January 31, 2026, the average rent in Charleston is $1,801, which is 1.3% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent